perturbo-code/perturbo-workshop-2023/Hands-on2/README.md

 >> export OMP_NUM_THREADS=6 # customize it with your PC
 >> pw.x -i scf.in | tee scf.out
 ```
-* job check: "JOB DONE" in the end of scf.out
+* job check: "JOB DONE" in the end of `scf.out`
-* output: the charge density and wavefunction of the ground state is stored in /tmp/gaas.save by hdf5 format if you compiled Q-E with hdf5.
+* output: the charge density and wavefunction of the ground state is stored in `./tmp/gaas.save` by hdf5 format if you compiled Q-E with hdf5.

 ```
 #scf.in